Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4500 Gold
 - Wondrous
--

 **Charges**: This item has 4 charges and regains all charges when you finish a long rest.

 **Haunt**: Once a turn when you affect an enemy with a negative, non-damaging spell, you can spend two charges summon a spectral version of yourself that haunts the target.
 Choose one ability, whenever the target make an attack roll, saving throw or ability check using that ability, they gain a bane on the roll.
 At the end of its turn, the target can attempt a wisdom saving throw against your spell save to get rid of the haunt.

-**Haste**: The cooldown of your runes and items are reduced by 6 seconds.

 _You get +1 to you spell attack and spell save dc_